-The AD7653 is a very fast, low power, single supply, precise 16-bit analog-to-digital converter (ADC).
-The AD7653 features different modes to optimize performance according to the application.
-In Warp mode, the part can convert 1 million samples per second.
+The AD7651 is a very fast, low power, single supply, precise 16-bit analog-to-digital converter (ADC).

-The AD7653 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.
+The AD7651 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.

-The AD7653 can be operated from a single 5 V supply and can be interfaced to either 5 V or 3 V digital logic.
-It is housed in either a 48-lead LQFP or a 48-lead LFCSP that saves space and allows flexible configurations as either a serial or a parallel interface.
-The AD7653 is a pin-to-pin compatible upgrade of the AD7651/AD7652.
+The AD7651 can be operated from a single 5 V supply and can be interfaced to either 5 V or 3 V digital logic.
+It is housed in either a 48-lead LQFP or a 48-lead LFCSP that saves space and allows flexible configurations as either a serial or parallel interface.
+The AD7651 is pin-to-pin compatible with PulSAR ADCs.